divijghose/firedrake/Firedrake-meeting-2022-11-09.md

  - Python change could cause issues with ubuntu's default python: we should choose not to care!
 We will instead follow python's support (which is 5 years, i.e. back to 3.7)
    - We will keep f-strings out of the install script to make sure users of old python get appropriate warnings
  - Yes PyOP2 should use our runners
- - Fork PyOP2 and FInAT into firedrake organisation and tombstone the old ones (will need to update the documentation)
+ - Fork PyOP2 and FInAT into firedrake organisation and ~tombstone the old ones~ (will need to update the documentation)
+   - Move them instead AS LONG AS urls resolve to the new location (**JB to check before moving**)

 ## DH: Hiring
 Person who was offered mesh refinement role turned it down.
 If anyone knows someone looking for a postdoc in firedrake land please let us know!